 Likewise, if you have them in containers, place the containers near the wall inside the house.
-So the heat trapped by the wall can be reflected & keep your trees warmer.
+So, the heat trapped by the wall can be reflected & keep your trees warmer.

-Also, consider choosing the species that are quite heat & cold tolerant for the best chances of survival.
+You could consider choosing the species that are quite heat & cold tolerant for the best chances of survival.
 Some good ones are:

 - Vietnam White

 - Taiwan varieties